lerna/lerna/doc/troubleshooting.md

 Run `lerna import` with the `--flatten` flag to import the history in "flat" mode, i.e. with each merge commit as a single change the merge introduced.

+### Failing when git tree has uncommitted changes
+You will receive `fatal: ambiguous argument 'HEAD':` error, when the current project has **uncommitted changes**.

+#### Solution
+Make sure to commit all the changes you have in your lerna project, before importing any packages using `lerna import`.

 ## Publish Command

 ### Publish does not detect manually created tags in fixed mode with Github/Github Enterprise